onewindspirit/dsi-study-work/README.md

 - **Other Gradient Boosting Algorithms for Classification**:
    - **Gradient Boosted Logistic Regression**: Minimizes the binomial deviance (logistic log likelihood) loss function
    - **AdaBoost**: Minimizes a custom classification loss
-      - Outdated, accoring to Skylar
+      - Outdated, according to Skylar
-   - There are many more possibilites
+   - There are many more possibilities
 - **Gradient Boosted Logistic Regression**:
    - Generalized boosting algorithm to solve for classification problems:
       - Labels: 𝑦∈{0,1}
       - Logistic Loss function: ℓ(𝑓,𝑦)=𝑦𝑓−log(1+exp(𝑓))
       - ```from sklearn.ensembles import GradientBoostingClassifier
             model = GradientBoostingClassifier()
-            #Now y must be a np.array of 0 and 1’s!
+            #Now y must be an np.array of 0 and 1’s!
             model.fit(X, y)```
       - to predict use `.predict_proba(X)`
 - **Gradient Boosted AdaBoost**: